easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 I cooked up [Dot](https://github.com/easbarba/dot) with those goals.

-You point the source dotfile directory and it links everything to `$HOME`, its that simple:
+All files in the pointed target directory are linked to `$HOME` by default, its that simple:

 {% highlight sh %}
 dots --from /data/dotfile_folder --create